outsoarph/playbook/docs/index.md

 ## How to use this playbook?

 Just read it.
 It's that simple.
 You can also use the search bar to find what you are looking for.
+You can navigate the playbook by main categories or by tags.
+Categories are broad topics, while tags are more specific.
+If you visit a category page, You will see all the pages arranged in a tree structure from A-Z.

 ## How to contribute?